sambeau/deadcatbounce/README.md

 - **Sell to the bank:** any card on display or in your hand can be sold to the bank.
 The bank pays 1 token per card, even for Aces.
 - **Build runs:** two or more cards of consecutive order and of the same suit can be placed onto the table to create a run.
 Cards can be added to the top or bottom of runs to make them longer.
 - **Build sets:** two (a pair) or more cards of the same rank can be placed on the table.
 Cards can be added to sets to make them wider.
-- buy extra flop cards: as long as there are less than 3 cards in the flop,
+- **pay to see extra flop cards:** as long as there are less than 3 cards in the flop, you can spend one token to fill them.
+You can then buy them if you want, but have to pay the nominal price for them.
 ### Protect your investments
 1. **Inflate prices to protect your investments:** Place extra tokens onto any sets and runs you want to inflate the price of, to protect from hostile takeover.
 ### Pay Tax